nielslute/git-intro/README.md

 # GitHub Intro

-THis task is an introduction into GitHub
+Deze taak is een introductie in GitHub